 5.06 - DISBURSEMENT OF FUNDS

 Funds shall be disbursed by order check and it is hereby provided that Wis.
 Stat. §66.0607 shall apply to the District Board as to approval and authorization of disbursements and the procedure or payments through order check.
-Any disbursements that are over Two Thousand Dollars ($2000.00) shall require two signatures: the and one other District Board member.
+Any disbursements that are over Two Thousand Dollars ($2000.00) shall require two signatures: the Treasurer and the Board President or designated Board member.
 Credit cards and/or other means of disbursement of funds may also be used for payment of approved and budgeted expenses in accordance with a policy approved by the District Board.

 5.07 - PUBLIC DEPOSITORIES